bmc/daemonize/FAQ.md

 ## Why can't I just use "&" from the shell?

 Using "&" puts the program in the background, but it doesn't do all the other things that make the program a true daemon.
-With some shell, a backgrounded program will ignore `SIGHUP`; with others shell, it will not.
+With some shells, a backgrounded program will ignore `SIGHUP`; with other shells, it will not.
 Regardless, using "&" does not:

 * disaassociate the program from its process group or control terminal